Kelvin Kiptum: Personal life

-Death and reactions
+Death

-On 11 February 2024, Kiptum and his coach Gervais Hakizimana died at 11:00 PM (23:00) in a road traffic collision near Kaptagat.
+On 11 February 2024, Kiptum and his coach Gervais Hakizimana died at 11:00 p.m.
+(23:00) in a car crash near Kaptagat.
 Local police stated that Kiptum lost control of his car and veered off the road, before entering a ditch and colliding with a tree.
 Four men who had visited him that day about a contract for running shoes were subsequently detained for questioning concerning Kiptum's death.

-World Athletics President Sebastian Coe remarked: "On behalf of all World Athletics, we send our deepest condolences to their families, friends, teammates and the Kenyan nation.
+World Athletics president Sebastian Coe remarked: "On behalf of all World Athletics, we send our deepest condolences to their families, friends, teammates and the Kenyan nation.
 It was only earlier this week in Chicago, the place where Kelvin set his extraordinary marathon world record, that I was able to officially ratify his historic time.
 An incredible athlete leaving an incredible legacy, we will miss him dearly."

 Former marathon world record holder Eliud Kipchoge said: "I am deeply saddened by the tragic passing of the Marathon World record holder and rising star Kelvin Kiptum.
 An athlete who had a whole life ahead of him to achieve incredible greatness.
 I offer my deepest condolences to his young family.
 May God comfort you during this trying time."

-Kenyan President William Ruto stated: "Kelvin Kiptum was a star.
+Kenyan president William Ruto stated: "Kelvin Kiptum was a star.
 Arguably one of the world's finest sportsmen who broke barriers to secure a marathon record."
 He later ordered a house to be built for Kiptum's family, to be completed within a 40-day mourning period.

-On 23 February 2024, Kiptum was buried at his farm in Naiberi, following a funeral ceremony in Chepkorio that was also attended by Sebastian Coe and Kenyan president William Ruto.
+On 23 February 2024, Kiptum was buried at his farm in Naiberi, following a funeral ceremony in Chepkorio that was attended by Sebastian Coe and President Ruto.

-Legacy

 At the 2024 Chicago Marathon, Ruth Chepng'etich dedicated her world record run to Kiptum.